 # set root password for querying inside the container MYSQL_ROOT_PASSWORD=root-pw # below values should match wp-config # this will be your new DB and the credentials you use to initiate your WordPress MYSQL_DATABASE=blog MYSQL_USER=UserX MYSQL_PASSWORD=123456

-Now being still in the root folder of the repository we can download WordPress:
+The provided repository and docker-compose only act as a skeleton, which we still need to fill with life (WordPress).
+Therefore, being still in the root folder of the repository we can now download WordPress:

 curl -sL http://wordpress.org/latest.tar.gz | tar --strip 1 -xz -C data/wp/www